 Lovebomb is a term used to describe an intense, overwhelming display of love and affection in romantic relationships.
 It is a manipulative tactic and a form of emotional abuse, with the love bomber attempting to gain power over their partner through excessive displays of love and attention, ultimately for their benefit.

-A love bomber is typically a very charming person who use their charisma to draw people into relationships that are ultimately unhealthy for them.
-They often come across as incredibly kind, generous, and attentive – all qualities which make them incredibly attractive in the eyes of potential partners.
+A love bomber is typically a very charming person who uses their charisma to draw people into relationships that are ultimately unhealthy for them.
+They often come across as incredibly kind, generous, and attentive – all qualities that make them attractive in the eyes of potential partners.

 It can be challenging to spot a love bomber at first, as the love bomber may appear to have your best interests at heart.
-However, a lovebomb isn’t love but a form of manipulation.
+A lovebomb isn’t love but a form of manipulation.

-While it may seem like a love bomber is harmless at first glance, they can cause severe distress for the person receiving their behavior.
+While it may seem like a love bomber is harmless at first glance, it can cause severe distress for the person receiving their behavior.

 There are some signature signs of love bombing to look out for.
 If you are involved with a love bomber, you may notice some of the following red flags: